Why is Security Testing Important for Medical Devices?

 - When an insider unintentionally inserts an infected USB stick or any other malware-affected device

 According to guidelines from FDA, the manufacturers must try and limit unauthorized access to medical devices and implement policies and practices for adequate data security.
-They must limit network access to trusted users only and must maintain a device's critical functionality.
-Apart from restricting unauthorized access to the network and networked medical devices, health care centres must ensure use of antivirus software and firewalls, and should conduct periodic evaluation to keep track of individual network components.
+They must limit network access to trusted users only and must maintain a device’s critical functionality.
+Apart from restricting unauthorized access to the network and networked medical devices, health care centers must ensure use of antivirus software and firewalls, and should conduct periodic evaluation to keep track of individual network components.

 A year ago, the researchers at the University of Washington conducted an experiment on tele-surgery, where a surgeon in one location controlled a robot in another location and let the robot perform a surgery on the patient.
 The results of this experiment highlighted that using the Interoperable Telesurgery Protocol, which is publicly available, hackers can easily interrupt the commands sent by the surgeon to the robot by deleting or changing the commands, modify the intention of signals from the operator to the robotic arm by changing the robotic arm movements and take complete control over the robot and therefore the surgery procedure.

 Of late, a number of medical device manufacturers are migrating their data processing activities to the cloud, thereby unknowingly adding another security threat vector.
-Manufacturers are also often indifferent to ensuring adequate security on networked medical devices, primarily because of a conflict of interest.
+Manufacturers are also often indifferent to ensuring adequate security testing on networked medical devices, primarily because of a conflict of interest.
 They work with a profit objective in mind and compromise on the security of medical devices.

 Manufacturers are progressively using Commercial off-the-shelf Software (COTS).
 As systems are becoming more multifaceted and feature-rich, COTS becomes a preferred design choice for a number of software architects.
 However, the major shortcoming of this approach is that the device automatically takes over the vulnerabilities of COTS.
 Additionally manufacturers use chipsets, applications and code libraries that are outdated and inexpensive so that they are able to maintain a higher profit margin.
 As such, these pose increased number of vulnerabilities and are incompatible to the modern day gadgets.